Give2Peer/g2p-client-android/README.md

 This version will be available by invitation only.

 - [x] Feature: see item details
+- [x] Bugfix: support for images shared through browser downloads and others
-- [ ] Feature: change your username
+- [ ] Feature: add your email to your user account
+- [ ] Feature: log in with existing user account
+- [ ] Feature: ask for new credentials with email